Linda Argote

 Linda Marie Argote is an American academic specializing in industrial and organizational psychology.
 She is Thomas Lord Professor of Organizational Behavior and Theory in the Tepper School of Business at Carnegie Mellon University, where she directs the Center of Organizational Learning, Innovation and Knowledge.

 In 2023, Argote was elected a Fellow of the American Association for the Advancement of Science (AAAS).
-Argote served as the Senior Associate Dean for Faculty and Research at the Tepper School from 2020-2022.
+Argote served as the senior associate dean for faculty and research at the Tepper School from 2020-2022.

 Argote has courtesy appointments at the Heinz College and the Department of Social and Decision Sciences at Carnegie Mellon University.
+In 2026, Argote was named a University Professor at Carnegie Mellon University.

 Education and career

 Argote graduated in 1975 with magna cum laude honors from Tulane University, majoring in psychology.
 She completed her Ph.D. in organizational psychology at the University of Michigan in 1979, and in the same year joined the Carnegie Mellon University faculty.
 She has also held a faculty appointment at Northwestern University and was a visiting scholar at Stanford University, the University of Pittsburgh’s Learning Research and Development Center, and Aarhus University.
-She was the Montzemolo Visiting Professor at Judge Business School of the University of Cambridge, where she was also a Visiting Fellow at Sidney Sussex College.
+She was the Montzemolo Visiting Professor at Judge Business School of the University of Cambridge, where she was also a visiting fellow at Sidney Sussex College.

 Argote published in the field of organizational learning and knowledge transfer.
 Her research involves how groups and organizations learn, how they retain the knowledge that they acquire and how they transfer it within and between organizational units.
 She and her coauthors conducted a series of studies aimed at understanding the variation observed in rates of learning in firms.
 A particular focus of this work was knowledge transfer, or the extent to which lessons learned in one organizational unit transferred to other units.
 Her article with Eric Darr and Dennis Epple, “The Acquisition, Transfer and Depreciation of Knowledge in Service Organizations: Productivity in Franchises,” was recognized as one of the most influential articles published in Management Science during its first 50 years.
 Argote reviewed research on knowledge transfer and provided a framework for predicting when knowledge transfer is likely to be successful in the Annual Review of Psychology in 2024.
 With Ray Reagans and Daria Brooks, Argote examined organizational learning curves for hospital surgical procedures and determined the contribution of the experience of individual team members, of the experience team members acquired working together and of the experience of the hospital towards organizational learning.